THIS ITEM IS STILL AVAILABLE!

 There is only one negative thing in the camera (nobody is perfect) – it uses a battery (not cheap).
 But then you have everything running sweet and sound.
 And yes, it not a bug, it is a feature: the film gets first rolled to the end – you need to be very careful in setting the film inside, and then as you shoot the roll is winded back to the inside of the film can.
 I do wonder what was this great idea with the Japanese engineers who made this, but there you go.
 Oh, it was because that way you can then switch on-the-fly between the normal 135 (24×36 mm) format and the panoramic (24×65 mm) format (which is great!), I read from here.
 Well, I’m an engineer with masters and a funny high hat, but not in mechanics, so please allow me to still wonder is this really the one way to build such as function? :-/

 This is a rangefinder camera that means you need to focus manually the image using your eyes, matching the small images into parallel in the view finder.
-If you have bad vision and you want to use this camera for taking good shots, you should not buy this camera.
-If you love cameras, have money and are a collector, then perhaps. 😉 If I would be a camera collector, I would never sell this camera, but as I am not and have now certifiably bad vision, so here you go and I cry. 🙁
+If you have bad vision, and you want to use this camera for taking good shots, you should not buy this camera.
+If you love cameras, have money and are a collector, then perhaps. 😉 If I was a camera collector, I would never sell this camera, but as I am not and have now certifiably bad vision, so here you go, and I cry. 🙁

 The funny thing is that this is the only Hasselblad camera I have ever had and even used, and that this is actually no Hasselblad.
-It is, of course Fuji made, with a Hasselblad sticker on top, which then makes the machine more expensive, haha.
-Is not great how the world of ours works?
-This was sarcasm but no pun intended. 🙂
+It is, of course, Fuji made, with a Hasselblad sticker on top, which then makes the machine more expensive, haha.
+Is it not great how the world of ours works?
+This was sarcasm, but no pun intended. 🙂

 Yes, this is very expensive set and you better read everything you can find from this camera, not only those reviews I have linked in this ad.

 This camera is great for everything you want to do with 35 mm film.
-Do Lomo panoramic photography, and you’re first row seat will be always taken, guaranteed because of the non-typical image ratio, add there experimenting with expired film and crossing film development, and you are gonna get all the art grants there is! 🙂 Oh fuck, I should be doing this.
+Do Lomo panoramic photography, and your first row seat will always be taken, guaranteed because of the non-typical image ratio, add to that experimenting with expired film and crossing film development, and you are gonna get all the art grants there is! 🙂 Oh fuck, I should be doing this.
 Say, if I don’t this sold (with at least my reserve price), I am gonna do that! 😉

 This camera comes with two lenses (45mm F4 and 90mm F4), the original strap, Fuji Xpan marked leather carrying case, lens hood, original boxes, manuals etc. you can see in the photos.
 If I can find the two (used, old, but working) lithium batteries I used for testing the camera, you’ll get those as well.

-With utmost reluctance I am selling this camera in auction, starting 1 euros, with reserve and buy it now 3000 euros, shipping only to be done fully insured, local pickup and testing welcome.
+With utmost reluctance I am selling this somewhat rare camera buy it now 6000 euros, shipping only to be done fully insured, local pickup, testing and reasonable offers welcome.